instyo/supasocial/README.md

 - RLS is enabled on all public tables.
 - Counters are trigger-owned — don’t trust client-side count writes.
 - Anon key is public by design; security lives in RLS + storage policies.
 - Prefer confirming email in production.
+- Only the Google **Web client ID** belongs in the app; keep the **client secret** in Supabase only.
+- Don’t commit real dart-define values, keystores with production keys, or `google-services.json` with secrets if you add one later.

 ---